Super-Badmen-Viper/NSMusicS/README.md

   <img src="doc/Test (2).png" align="left" width="300">
   <img src="doc/Test (3).png" align="right" width="300">
   <img align="center" width="400">

+## Research and development management of this project：[https://github.com/users/Super-Badmen-Viper/projects/3](https://github.com/users/Super-Badmen-Viper/projects/3)
+### Note: This project is about to complete the personal official version 1.0 update.
+After the iteration of the version is completed, it will be copied to the open source community: MoZhiYun (墨智云)
+## The copyright and updates for this project will be divided into two branches (sharing the majority of the copyright with each other)
+- - 1.
+[MoZhiYunOpenSourceCommunity](https://github.com/MoZhiYunOpenSourceCommunity) (墨智云开源社区): MoZhiMusic Community Edition（Jointly owned by administrators (if the submitted code exceeds a certain contribution level and is approved as an administrator)）
+- - 2.
+[MoZhiYunStudio](https://github.com/SnakeBigBossDemo) (墨智云工作室): MoZhiMusic Ultimate (Except for paid music copyrights, all other copyrights are open source and belong to Cheng Xiang (main author))

+## Participated in open source co construction, QQ group communication group number: 610551734: MoZhiYunOpenSourceCommunity

 # Quick to use:
 - Please use Visual Studio 2022 version for Git clone and pull, otherwise older versions of Visual Studio may not be able to generate